dee-sea/godot-4.2-space-mouse/README.md

 # WIP Godot 4.2 port of Cyberreality's 6DOF input device support
 ### - Bundled library is only compiled for windows, feel free to contribute libraries for other platforms.
 ### - only supports perspective mode, I have disabled inputs while in orthogonal projection mode due to bugs
-### - Updates will be slow, as I had no GDExtension experience prior to this project.
+### - Updates will be slow, as I had no GDExtension experience prior to this project.This

+!
+This fork adds libraries for linux

 ## Building from source
 You need Scons, godot-cpp (GDExtension) and the HIDAPI library